ArtisanMobile/devdocs/_posts/2014-07-23-getting-started-with-hybrid-sdk.md

 ### iOS

-To enable usage of the Artisan Javascript API within a UIKit WebView, you'll want to add the following line of code to the `<head>` tag of your HTML document:
+To then use the Artisan Javascript API within that WebView, you'll want to include the javascript SDK as described below.
+You should include the ArtisanSDK before other libraries to ensure that all clicks are instrumented.

 {% highlight html %}
 <script type="text/javascript" src="https://cdn-api.artisantools.com/2.0/ArtisanSDK-min.js"></script>